 \section{Introduction}

 One-class classification aims to identify if an example belongs to the same distribution as the training data.
 There are several applications of one-class classification, such as anomaly detection or outlier detection, where we learn a classifier that distinguishes the anomaly/outlier data without access to them from the normal/inlier data accessible at training.
-The data could come from various domains, such as industrial manufacturing (defect detection), finance (fraudulent transaction detection), etc.
+This problem is common in various domains, such as manufacturing defect detection, financial fraud detection, etc.

-Generative models, such as kernel density estimation (KDE), have been popular for one-class classification~\citep{breunig2000lof,latecki2007outlier} as they model the distribution by assigning high density to the training data, and at test time, low density examples are determined as outliers.
-Unfortunately, the curse of dimensionality hinders estimating the density of the high-dimensional data accurately~\citep{tsybakov2008introduction}.
-Deep generative models \citep{kingma2013auto,van2016pixel,kingma2018glow}, have demonstrated success in modeling high-dimensional data (e.g., images) and have been applied to anomaly detection~\citep{zhai2016deep,zong2018deep,choi2018waic,ren2019likelihood,morningstar2020density}.
-However, learning deep generative models on raw inputs remains challenging as they appear to assign high density to background pixels~\citep{ren2019likelihood} or learn local pixel correlations~\citep{kirichenko2020normalizing}.
+Generative models, such as kernel density estimation (KDE), is popular for one-class classification~\citep{breunig2000lof,latecki2007outlier} as they model the distribution by assigning high density to the training data.
+At test time, low density examples are determined as outliers.
+Unfortunately, the curse of dimensionality hinders accurate density estimation in high dimensions~\citep{tsybakov2008introduction}.
+Deep generative models (e.g. \cite{van2016pixel,kingma2018glow,kingma2013auto}), have demonstrated success in modeling high-dimensional data (e.g., images) and have been applied to anomaly detection~\citep{zhai2016deep,zong2018deep,choi2018waic,ren2019likelihood,morningstar2020density}.
+However, learning deep generative models on raw inputs remains as challenging as they appear to assign high density to background pixels~\citep{ren2019likelihood} or learn local pixel correlations~\citep{kirichenko2020normalizing}.
 A good representation might still be beneficial to those models.

 Alternately, discriminative models like one-class SVM (OC-SVM)~\citep{scholkopf2000support} or support vector data description (SVDD)~\citep{tax2004support} learn classifiers describing the support of one-class distributions to distinguish them from outliers.
-These methods are more powerful with non-linear kernels that implicitly transform the raw data into a high-dimensional feature space.
-However, the performance of discriminative models is still limited by the quality of data representations.
+These methods are powerful when being with non-linear kernels.
+However, its performance is still limited by the quality of input data representations.